 Root account certificate rotation

 Not rotating certificates that are tied to the root account is another misconfiguration.
 Certificates tied with root accounts need rotation.
-It also helps you achieve HIPAA, APRA, MAS, NIST compliances.
+It also helps you achieve HIPAA, APRA, MAS, and NIST compliances.
 Therefore, it is essential to rotate root accounts if they are tied with certificates.